UoMResearchIT/interaction-data-visualisation-tool/documentation/idvt_chi_paper.md

 These data points were chosen as they are fairly broad and allow for comparisons to be made between behaviour of users, the frequency and type of button clicks.
 The summary statistics allow for futhur analysis to be made if needed.
 This means that the IDVT's users can ask an array of questions of the data.

-The addition of colour in the first
+The addition of colour in the first few data visualisations makes it easier

 Each plot can be easily shared.
 Interactive plots can be dwonloaded as a HTML file and then opened in browser, negating the need to download additional software or dependicies.
 As its pure HTML it can be inserted into webpages, and used in presentations.
 A static copy can be downlaoded as a PNG file by clicking the camera icon in the toolbar, allowing the plots to be used in situatiions when interactivity isn't needed such as a scientific paper.